gohugoio/hugo/content/getting-started/installing.md

 ## Upgrade Hugo

-Upgrading Hugo is as easy as downloading and replacing the executable you’ve placed in your `PATH`.
+Upgrading Hugo is as easy as downloading and replacing the executable you’ve placed in your `PATH` or run `brew upgrade hugo` if using Homebrew.

 ## Install Pygments (Optional)